Nicole Kennelly, MA

 Philosophy & Approach

 I view our human experience through an existential lens that encourages you to engage with your own journey of "becoming" as you create a life worth living.
-Engaging with life is not always straightforward; it can often be frustrating.
-Patience and mindfulness are essential to discovering your authentic self.
-Incorporating mindfulness, emotional regulation, and attachment styles as essential to uncover behaviors and relational dynamics that you are no longer working.
+Engaging with life is not always straightforward; it can often be frustrating and overwhelming.

-While change can sometimes happen quickly, the process is ongoing.
 Nevertheless, we all have the potential to change and improve our relationships at every stage of life.
 Any progress toward a life you find meaningful, no matter how small, is valuable.
-When you identify the areas where you have choices, energy and creativity will begin to emerge.
+When you focus on where you have choice, energy and creativity will begin to emerge.

 Trainings & Experience